vjrantal/SCAMP/README.md

 ```
 11. Also, get the ClientID from the Application settings.
 On the Application -> Configure tab, grap the "CLIENT ID" value.

+Repeat steps 5-11 for a non HTTP URL such as 'http://localhost:44000/' if you wish to do development without SSL.

 ### Step 3:  Configure the Scamp Web App to use your Azure Active Directory tenant
 TODO